 ” The interactions we have with other people affect the way we feel about life.
 Our close relationships keep us grounded and influence both happiness and the sense that we are part of a larger community.
 Interestingly, even our interactions with people we do not know that well give us a sense that we are part of that larger community.
 When we are first introduced to that community, those interactions and that feeling of belonging also increase our happiness.” – Art Markman Ph.D., Ulterior Motives

 A day job is about working together

 I used to prefer working alone.
 Then I got it.
-I understood the magic that happens when we mix together diverse ideas, when we unleash our creativity together, when we let our minds get into the wild.
-I am a firm believer now that the best projects take form when you share and confront ideas that the best projects take form.
+I understood that magic happens when we mix diverse ideas, unleash our creativity together, let our minds get wild together.
+I’m a firm believer now the best projects take form when you share and confront ideas.

-Once I learned how to work successfully in a team, things went beyond great.
-I am often amazed at the amazing results that we get when we work as a team.
-As a strategic communication advisor, I can create a strategy, come up with an idea for a concept, but only the experts in my team, the graphic designer, the web developer, the filmmaker, the photograph, can make the project come alive.
-Often, what we come up with as a team is ten times better than what I had envisioned, as everyone is adding their personal touch to the project.
+Once I learned how to work successfully in a team, things went crazy good.
+I’m often amazed at the amazing results we get when we work as a team.
+As a strategic communications advisor, I can create a strategy, come up with an idea for a concept, but only the experts in my team, the graphic designer, the web developer, the filmmaker, the photograph, can bring the project to life.
+Often, what we come up with as a team is 10x better than what I had envisioned, as everyone is adding their personal touch to the project.

 “Teamwork is the ability to work together toward a common vision.
 The ability to direct individual accomplishments toward organizational objectives.
 It is the fuel that allows common people to attain uncommon results.” – Andrew Carnegie